AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

 =================================

 The APIs in this section are to demonstrate how to use them to accomplish the steps described above.
-The data used here is for the purpose of demonstration only.
+The data used here is for demonstration purposes only.
 Replace the values in your case.

 For more information, refer to “Cloud Services Gateway Controller API reference” for details.
 You can retain a copy of this document under